-- Heighten awareness of grammar in oral and written expression - Improve speaking potential in formal and informal contexts - Improve reading fluency and increased vocabulary - Prowess in interpreting complex texts - Fluency and comprehensibility in self-expression - Develop abilities as critical readers and writers - Improve ability to summarize information from longer text, and distinguish between primary and supporting ideas.
+- Heighten awareness of grammar in oral and written expression - Improve speaking potential and reading fluency in formal and informal contexts - Prowess and develop abilities as critical readers and writers in interpreting complex texts.

 PO9.
 Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.